mmgblabel-png/bigharvestfarming/README.md

 - Seasonal filters: applied to `#farm-wrapper` (`season-spring|summer|autumn|winter` classes) adjusting hue/saturation.

 ## Environment
-- `BHF_STATE_FILE` (optional): fully qualified JSON file path to use for saving/loading (primarily for tests or single-save deployments).
-When set, it overrides profile-based paths.
+- `BHF_STATE_FILE` (optional): fully qualified JSON file path for single-save deployments.
+Used only when no `profile` is provided in the request.
 - Saves directory: when using profiles, files are stored under `saves/{profile}.json`.
 The directory is created as needed.

 ## Accessibility